-This trip is structured so that many of your costs are 'pay as you go'.
+This trip is structured so that some costs you 'pay as you go'.
 This allows you to control your budget and only pay for those things you wish to do.
-Overland trips have been costed this way for many years and for a number of reasons: partly as prices for some optionals can vary a lot month to month and some optionals are quite seasonal, such as specific game parks, different clients like to do different options and banking in Africa is quite difficult.
+Overland trips have been costed this way for many years and for a number of reasons: partly as prices for some optionals can vary a lot month to month and some optionals are quite seasonal, different clients like to do different options and banking in Africa is quite difficult.
 By doing it this way, you also know that your money is regularly going to local operators in Africa.
 Do remember also to carry what you need for before and after the safari on top of the above budget.